My mission is to build a world where everyone has access to housing that fulfills their needs.

-Tony Shu is a senior at Harvard College studying a special concentration in Urban Studies.
-He is the co-founder of Breaktime, a non-profit working to end young adult homelessness through transitional employment and financial empowerment.
+Tony Shu graduated from Harvard College in 2021 where he studied a special concentration in Urban Studies.
+Tony is the Co-Founder of Breaktime (www.breaktime.org), a non-profit social enterprise working to end young adult homelessness through purposeful transitional employment.
 Breaktime operates Boston’s first transitional employment program specifically for young adults experiencing homelessness.
-During the pandemic, Breaktime has employed 25 young adults experiencing homelessness who have worked to prepare and serve over 650,000 meals for families in need across Boston.
-Tony has been named to the Forbes 30 Under 30 list for Social Impact and has been recognized as one of the Ten Outstanding Young Leaders by the Greater Boston Chamber of Commerce.
-At Harvard, Tony is also a Technology Innovation Fellow (Roberts Family Fellow) at the Harvard Business School and Harvard Paulson School of Engineering, served as President of the Harvard College Real Estate Club, and dances with the Expressions Dance Company (hip-hop).
-He is passionate about mindfulness, housing, and urban innovation.
+Tony has been named to the Forbes 30 Under 30 and BostInno 25 Under 25 lists, received an OZY Genius Award, and been recognized as one of the Ten Outstanding Young Leaders by the Greater Boston Chamber of Commerce.
+At Harvard, Tony was also a Roberts Family Technology Innovation Fellow, served as President of the Harvard College Real Estate Club, and danced with the Expressions Dance Company.
+In 2022, Tony received a Master’s of Management Science in Global Affairs as a Schwarzman Scholar.
+Tony is also the co-founder of HiHome (www.gohihome.com), which aims to empower the next generation of homeowners.
+He is passionate about meditation, housing, and urban innovation.